martinluedtke/martinluedtke.github.io/_pages/about.md

     number of S-integral points whenever these inequalities are satisfied.
     The paper is
     [here](https://doi.org/10.1093/imrn/rnad185){:target="_blank"}{:rel="noopener noreferrer"}.

-  * When applying the Chabauty–Kim method to study S-integral points on _affine_ hyperbolic curves, a refined version of the method due to A. Betts and N. Dogra often gives stronger results.
-With a project group at the 2020 Arizona Winter School we carried out the first explicit calculations using this method.
-We could solve the S-unit equation in cases where S contains 2 primes, which had been unaccessible with the unrefined Chabauty–Kim method.
-The paper is [here](https://arxiv.org/pdf/2106.10145.pdf).
-See also the associated [Sage code](https://github.com/martinluedtke/dcw_coefficients){:target="_blank"}{:rel="noopener noreferrer"}.
-    Recently, I extended these calculations to higher depth and proved Kim's conjecture for _S = {2,3}_ and all auxiliary primes _p < 10,000_.
-    The Sage code is
-    [here](https://github.com/martinluedtke/RefinedCK){:target="_blank"}{:rel="noopener noreferrer"}
-    and the preprint will be available soon.

   * The p-adic section conjecture for a smooth projective curve X over a finite extension K of _**Q**<sub>p</sub>_ predicts that every section of the